openenergymonitor/guide/source/setup/install.markdown

 <p class='note warning'>
 <a href="https://openenergymonitor.org/emon/Current_Transformer_Installation">Please read the CT installation guide before installing.</a>
 Your safety is your responsibility.
 Clip-on current sensors are non-invasive and should not have direct contact with the AC mains.
 However, installing the sensors will require working in close proximity to cables carrying high voltage.
-As a precaution, we recommend ensuring the cables are fully isolated: switch off the power prior to installing your sensors and proceed slowly with care.
+As a precaution, we recommend ensuring the cables are fully isolated; i.e., switch off the power prior to installing your sensors and proceed slowly with care.
 If you have any doubts, seek professional assistance.
 </p>

 ## {% linkable_title 1. **CT sensor** %}